 - [10] The Lobbyist provided a formal response to his opportunity to be heard under s.
 7.2 of the LRA.
-He stated that he has undertaken lobbying work for Hollyburn in the past.
-The Lobbyist met with the Director and another employee of Hollyburn at their request to discuss and initiative for a political strategy with respect to the implications of rent control and the HST.
-He provided Hollyburn with a workplan for the initiative.
-He registered the undertaking in anticipation of a contract.
-In the end, no undertaking resulted, and he omitted to deregister. - [11] While admitting his failure to comply with the requirements of the LRA, he submits that his failure was inadvertent and the result of honest mistakes about those requirements.
+He stated that he is a member of the board of advisors of the CME, which is a voluntary position.
+He has attended many meetings with members of the board and government officials.
+Although he was not paid for the work, he was concerned that an uniformed member of the public would think it inappropriate if he did not disclose his work for CME.
+He agreed it was an error to register on behalf of the CME. - [11] While admitting his failure to comply with the requirements of the LRA, he submits that his failure was inadvertent and the result of honest mistakes about those requirements.
 He felt that registering "out of an abundance of caution" would serve the interests of transparency.
 He suggested that the contravention was minor and caused no personal benefit to him or harm to anyone else.
 He also noted that he rectified the error.
 In conclusion, he suggested that the appropriate outcome would be a finding of non-compliance without issuing an administrative penalty.